Isaiahpena20/Isaiahpena20/README.md

 <h2 align="left">Hi 👋!
-My name is Isaiah Rafael Pena and I'm a BSIT studen from SPUS</h2>
+My name is Isaiah Rafael Pena and I'm a BSIT student from SPUS</h2>

 ###